FIWARE/tutorials.NGSI-LD/docs/linked-data.md

 ]
 ```

-This can be checked using the FMIS system itself on `localhost:3000` where both farm buildings and supermarket stores
+This can be checked using the FMIS System itself on `localhost:3000` where both farm buildings and supermarket stores
 can be accessed:

 ![](https://fiware.github.io//tutorials.Linked-Data/img/buildings.png)